ianrolls/IanRolls/README.md

 <h3> ML PROJECTS: <br />
 *Note - each corresponding folder contains any files and diagrams used.
 To see the main paper/project, go to the PDF/Python file that has the same name as the folder </h3>

 <h4> 1.
-WineClassification </h4>
+WineClassification </h4> <br />
 We used chemical data and tasting quality ratings on wines to predict wine quality from chemical properties.
-We developed linear and logistic regression models as well as utilizing L1/L2 regularization techniques (Ridge and LASSO).
+We developed linear and logistic regression models as well as utilizing L1/L2 regularization techniques (Ridge and LASSO). <br />
 <h4> 2.
-ClothingClassification
+ClothingClassification </h4> <br />
 I used the Fashion MNST dataset to classify articles of clothing based on their image.
-I implemented a Canny edge detector filter for additional feature selection and developed KNN and Logistic Regression models
+I implemented a Canny edge detector filter for additional feature selection and developed KNN and Logistic Regression models. <br />
+<h4> 3.
+CancerModel </h4> <br />
-3. CancerModel - Using genetic data from ~3000 patients to predict cancer type across 7 cancers
-  * Created a variety of models, including SVM, Random Forest, Linear SVM, SGG, KNN, and a Linear Neural Net
+We used genetic data from ~3000 patients to predict cancer type across 7 cancers.
+This involved creating a variety of models, including SVM, Random Forest, Linear SVM, SGG, KNN, and a Linear Neural Net. <br />
+<h4> 4.
+BiasesInCreditRiskClassification </h4> <br />
-4. BiasesInCreditRiskClassification - Using loan data to create an accurate classification model for determining if someone is likely to default.
+We used loan data to create an accurate classification model for determining if someone is likely to default.
 We then examined biases within the model using a multiude of different techniques to examine whether machine learning should be applied to real world scenarios.
-We found that even when direct data on gender was not included in a model, that data was implictly contained in other features, meaning even models that have no exposure to demographic features will likely still end up biasing towards certain demographics.
+We found that even when direct data on gender was not included in a model, that data was implictly contained in other features, meaning even models that have no exposure to demographic features will likely still end up biasing towards certain demographics. <br />

-All above ML projects used Python (Pandas, NumPy) for data manipulation and cleaning, the SkLearn library for ML tools, and MatPlotLib/Seaborn for data visualization
+<h3> All above ML projects used Python (Pandas, NumPy) for data manipulation and cleaning, the SkLearn library for ML tools, and MatPlotLib/Seaborn for data visualization </h3>

 5. Mask_CycleGAN
    * Davidson Hackathon project which won 1st prize for best use of machine learning.
 Our group used TensorFlow to create a generative adversarial network that would take an image of someone with a mesk on and generate a face beneath.
 We used an open source Kaggle dataset containing thousands of images with corresponding photos of people with/without a mask on.
 Although we werent given proper time and resources to fully train our model, we created an overfitted proof of concept.